euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 reliable maps of the coronal temperature with very fine spatial and temporal resolution.

-An overview of the AIA instrument is given in section :ref:`instmeth`, along with an introduction to the theory of estimating temperature from spectral observation.
-The method is tested by creating synthetic AIA data created from a coronal emission model in section :ref:`modeltests`.
-The method is applied to AIA data in section :ref:`results` and the results compared to those of previous studies.
-Discussion and Conclusions are given in section :ref:`disc`.
+An overview of the AIA instrument is given in Section :ref:`instmeth`, along with an introduction to the theory of estimating temperature from spectral observation.
+The method is tested by creating synthetic AIA data created from a coronal emission model in Section :ref:`modeltests`.
+The method is applied to AIA data in Section :ref:`results` and the results compared to those of previous studies.
+Discussion and Conclusions are given in Section :ref:`disc`.

 Instrumentation & Method